 The Formal Living Room Lesson: When it comes to fancy materials, you can't go wrong with metallics and blown glass.
 And the right lighting can make all the difference.

 This living room is a gorgeous representation of how to style a formal space that isn't at all pretentious.
 The blue daybed, textured carpet, and simple coffee table work together to create a calming environment.
-The hidden storage and clutter-free surfaces also maintain the sense of formality.
+The hidden storage and clutter-free surfaces also maintain a sense of formality.
 And, of course, a gorgeous bouquet of flowers is always a nice touch.

 The Formal Living Room Lesson: Keep things simple, tasteful, and clutter-free.